D-Nayte/services_example/Readme.md

 npm init -w ./service_c
 ```

 follow the prompts in the terminal.
-This will create a new "workspace" propterie in the root `package.json` file.
+This will create a new "workspace" property in the root `package.json` file.

 2. Install dependencies for the newly created service workspace: